-A scene looking out over Salmon Arm Bay, McGuire Lake and Orchards circa 1931. (photo courtesy R.J.Haney Heritage Village & Museum)
+Looking out over Salmon Arm Bay, an Orchard scene circa 1931. (photo courtesy R.J.Haney Heritage Village & Museum)

 The official charter branch of the Salmon Arm Okanagan Historical Society was established in 1989.
 Prior to that, the organization was known as the Heritage and Museum Society.